Paradies tree

 Best Museum: Museu Afro-Brasil

-São Paulo’s skyline counts an estimated 40-50,000 buildings above 10 stories or so and getting a view of them all is mostly impossible.
-The city counts numerous buildings with rooftop observation decks, all of which frame flippin’ outrageous city views (Edifício Itália, Edifício Copan, etc) but the 528-foot-high Farol Santander, completed in 1939 as a nod to the Empire State Building, might just stand a cut above.
-Extras complimenting the vistas include a panorama of São Paulo’s skyline made up of junk by artist Vik Muniz and a three-minute historical film screened in a mirrored cinema room – bonuses you won’t enjoy at competing height attractions in the city.
+São Paulo’s skyline counts an estimated 40-50,000 buildings above 10 stories or so, and getting a view of them all is mostly impossible.
+The city counts numerous buildings with rooftop observation decks, all of which frame outrageous city views (Edifício Itália, Edifício Copan, etc), but the 528-foot Farol Santander, completed in 1939 as a nod to the Empire State Building, might just stand a cut above.
+Extras complementing the vistas include a panorama of São Paulo’s skyline made up of junk by artist Vik Muniz and a three-minute historical film screened in a mirrored cinema room—bonuses you won’t enjoy at competing height attractions in the city.

 Best Brewery: Cervejaria Dogma

-Located in a rather edgier part of Centro known as Santa Cecília (take an Uber if you’re aren’t skilled in navigating the city), Dogma set itself up as a gentrification anchor in a neighborhood not exactly known for its craft beer appreciation.
-The original Santa Cecília taproom is no-frills (20 taps await), but the hop-heavy brews (most notably the boozy IPAs and DIPAs) are worth the adventure.
-They’ve since opened in posher neighborhoods – Jardins, Pinheiros, Itaím – if venturing downtown isn’t your bag.
+Located in an edgier part of Centro known as Santa Cecília (take a taxi if you’re not skilled in navigating the city), Dogma set itself up as a gentrification anchor in a neighborhood not exactly known for its craft beer appreciation.
+The original Santa Cecília taproom is no-frills (20 taps await), but the hop-heavy brews, most notably the boozy IPAs and DIPAs, are worth the adventure.
+They’ve since opened in posher neighborhoods—Jardins, Pinheiros, Itaím—if venturing downtown isn’t your bag.

-In a city known for 3067 sq mi of concrete, beloved Ibirrapuera Park in Vila Mariana is an oasis of green for Paulistanos.
-Top museums, architecturally-significant structures, swan-filled lakes – even grass! – draws flocks of locals and tourists alike to this near 500-acre greenspace in the middle of the city.
-It’s no Central Park by any stretch, but it remains a wonderful and welcomed respite from the diesel and dust.
+In a city known for 3067 sq mi of concrete, beloved Ibirapuera Park in Vila Mariana is an oasis of green for Paulistanos.
+Top museums, architecturally-significant structures, swan-filled lakes—even grass!— draws flocks of locals and tourists alike to this nearly 500-acre greenspace in the middle of the city.
+It’s no Central Park by any stretch, but it remains a wonderful and welcome respite from the diesel and dust.

 Monastery Among the Metropolis: Mosteiro São Bento

-Given its surroundings, the monks at this remarkable monastery dating to 1598 (though its current neo-Gothic structure is early 20th century) must be fiercely committed to the cause.
-Located bang downtown among an army of skyscraping office buildings, not only have they persevered as the world’s third-largest city sprung up around it, but they still find the calm for both Gregorian chanting and top-shelf baking (their breads, cakes and pastries are legendary).
+Given its surroundings amid an army of skyscraping office buildings, the monks at this remarkable monastery (established circa 1598, though its current neo-Gothic structure is early 20th century) must be fiercely committed to the cause.
+Not only have they persevered as the world’s third-largest city has sprung up around it, but they still find the calm for both Gregorian chanting and top-shelf baking.
+(Their breads, cakes, and pastries are legendary.)
 Pop in for a glimpse of impressive stained-glass depictions of the life of Saint Benedict or their coveted brunch, a feast of Last Supper proportions on the last Sunday of the month.

 “Sampa,” Caetano Veloso (1978)